-Constipation is really common and can be painful.
-It might be embarrassing to talk about, but finding help for your particular situation can help to get you more comfortable, there is a lot that can be done to manage this condition.
+Constipation is really common and lots of my clients suffer with this.
+It might be embarrassing to talk about, but finding help for your particular situation can help to get you more comfortable.
+There is a lot that can be done to manage this condition, even if you feel like you’ve already tried everything!

 How do you define constipation?

 Symptoms of constipation include having bowel movement less than 3 times a week, and finding your stools hard to pass.
-Common causes are
+Maybe you spend hours on the toilet and nothing happens, or it’s painful to pass.

 • lack of dietary fibre,